 WordPress, Weddings and Working With Elegant Themes by Tim Strifler

-This is a guest post by Tim Strifler as part of our Customer Showcase series.
+This is a post by Tim Strifler as part of our Customer Showcase series.
 If you have an interesting story to tell and would like to share your experience with WordPress and Elegant Themes on our blog, please contact us!

 Let Me Introduce Myself